What Is a FICO Auto Score?

 A good credit score isn’t always clear

-Most lenders consider any figure above 700 to constitute a good credit score.
-However, some lenders may require a higher amount.
-The best way to know is to get in touch with the specific lender you’re planning on working with.
+Most lenders consider any figure above 700 to be a good credit score, but some may require a higher number.
+The best way to know is to contact the lender you plan to work with.

 Credit utilization rate